gitter-badger/russiandoll/README.md

 ## Syntax

-Russiandoll is [indentation-based](https://en.wikipedia.org/wiki/Off-side_rule), which means that the level of indentation specifies the scope of the declarations.
+Russiandoll is [indentation-based](https://en.wikipedia.org/wiki/Off-side_rule), which means that the level of indentation specifies the scope of its declarations.
 Like most indentation-based languages (Python, Ruby, etc), it doesn't matter whether you use spaces or tabs to indent your declarations.

 Because it has literary purposes, Russiandoll is built around **paragraphs** that contain **fragment links** and **branches**.
 The fragment links trigger the branches and make them appear.

 Paragraph and branches share the same symbol, `>`.
 In the case of paragraphs, their content is displayed by default.
 The branches are only revealed when their trigger links are clicked.

+**Note:** Russiandoll automatically separates branches by spaces.
+If you don't want a branch to be introduced by a space, use `>>` instead of `>`.

 ### Paragraphs